javedali99/machine-learning-resources-for-earth-sciences/README.md

 <div>

-This repository contains information about machine learning resources (such as summer schools, short courses, webinars, conferences and workshops) broadly relevant to Earth Sciences.
+This repository contains information about machine learning resources (such as summer schools, courses, webinars, conferences and workshops) broadly relevant to Earth Sciences.
 If you find it useful, please give a star :star:.

 If you have any comments or suggestions for additions or improvements for this repository, submit an issue or a pull request.
 If you can’t contribute on GitHub, [send me an email](mailto:javedali28@gmail.com).